 Are you interested in studying artificial intelligence at OsloMet – Oslo Metropolitan University?

-A new two-year specialisation in applied artificial intelligence at master’s degree level is available from 2020, see the Master's Degree Programme, Applied Computer and Information Technology (ACIT).
+New two-year specialisations in applied artificial intelligence, Data Science, and Robotics and Control at master’s degree level is available from 2020, see the Master's Degree Programme, Applied Computer and Information Technology (ACIT).

 Do you want to write your bachelor's thesis or master's thesis on artificial intelligence?
 Get in touch with us.